Sunday, April 30, 2006

 Opposite the altar is the dramatically suspended organ by Berlin organ maker Karl Schuke (top below).
 It has four manuals with sixty-three stops and around 5000 pipes.
 The stops can be selected electronically in two hundred and fifty six combinations, these can then be expanded using the internal disc drive.

 The new church and organ are truly remarkable achievements.
-Now sample the sounds of live music making in Berlin's Kaiser Wilhelm Memorial Church via the audio files below.
+Now sample the sounds of live music making in Berlin's Kaiser Wilhelm Memorial Church below.

 Gregorianik & Orgelimprovisationen is a double CD from Picaromedia of organ improvisations and plainchant with organist Wolfgang Seifen and the vocal ensemble Virga Strata.
 It was recorded live in the Kaiser Wilhelm Memorial Church using the Schuke organ during a concert in November 2004.
-Here are three audio files from this highly recommended recording which can be bought from Amazon.de:
+Listen to samples via this link.

-Other examples of Gabriel Loire's work include * Prisoners of Conscience Chapel, Salisbury Cathedral * St George's Cathedral, Cape Town * Christ Church, Los Altos * Thanksgiving Chapel, Dallas * Audio stream - amazon.de Image credits: Organ - Schuke-Berlin, Altar - Studio Kolmeier via Berlin.de Image owners - if you do not want your picture used in this article please contact me and it will be replaced.
-Report broken links, missing images and other errors to - overgrownpath at hotmail dot co dott uk
+Other examples of Gabriel Loire's work include * Prisoners of Conscience Chapel, Salisbury Cathedral * St George's Cathedral, Cape Town * Christ Church, Los Altos * Thanksgiving Chapel, Dallas * Image credits: Organ - Schuke-Berlin, Altar - Studio Kolmeier via Berlin.de

 Wednesday, April 12, 2006